chillerno1/node-red-contrib-mysql-config/README.md

 # Foreword

-All credit for this work goes to the original creator(s):  [https://github.com/stackhero-io/node-red-contrib-stackhero-mysql](https://github.com/stackhero-io/node-red-contrib-stackhero-mysql)
+*Note:* All credit for this work goes to the original creator(s): [https://github.com/stackhero-io/node-red-contrib-stackhero-mysql](https://github.com/stackhero-io/node-red-contrib-stackhero-mysql)

-This is a fork for the purpose of configuring the connection details as environment variables.
+This is a fork for the purpose of configuring a connection using environment variables.
+One use case for this type of configuration is where NodeRED changes are being deployed in a CI/CD environment and you want to retrieve the login credentials from environment variables, rather than manually configure through the NodeRED UI.

 ## node-red-contrib-mysql-config